elmarag/MSF/README.md

 2. Create a new database under the name ``PlayerDB``.
 3. Install the Dapper and Fluent Validation Packages in the Nugget Package Manager of the project.
 4. On the ``App.config`` file of the project, change the server name to your local one.
 5. Execute one by one the queries provided in the project folder in the MSSQL server.
-The file where the queries can be found is called ``cs350db.sql``.
+The queries are in ``cs350db.sql``.
 6. On visual studio go to "view server explorer" and make sure your server is up and running.
 7. Click start or ``F5`` on Visual Studio to start the game.